ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 # Step 6: Build and Test Your Solution

 You’ve defined an amazing solution for your chosen UN Sustainable Development Goal (SDG)—congratulations!
 Now, it’s time to bring it to life in **Step 6: Build and Test Your Solution** for the Google Solution Challenge 2025.
 This step transforms your idea into a functional project using Google technologies, followed by rigorous testing to ensure it solves the problem.
-Let’s roll up our sleeves and make it happen by March 28, 2025!
+Let’s roll up our sleeves and make it happen by April 30, 2025!

-Written by **Ayesha Javed**, GDGoC ML & AI Co-Lead at COMSATS University Lahore, as of March 15, 2025.

 ---